I Ghibellini Cafè | My Best Florence Morning

 Are you ready for the Florence Lunch Review?

-Of course I had a hearty lunch after climbing those steps!
-Stay tuned on the blog for the lunch review, and the next adventure I had on my last day in Florence.
+Of course, I had a hearty lunch after climbing those steps!
+Click here to read the lunch review of my last day in Florence.